-We are obliged to comply with regulations related to anti money laundering and terrorist activities and other Mexican regulations
+We are obliged to comply with regulations related to anti-money laundering, terrorist activities, and other Mexican regulations

 Current legislation requires our subsidiaries, among other things, to be able to choose and implement "know your customer" policies and procedures, and report suspicious transactions for significant amounts to the competent authorities.
-These regulations require specialized systems and highly-trained staff for the supervision and compliance of all provisions, being subject to a higher surveillance level by the authorities.
+These regulations require specialized systems and highly-trained staff for the supervision and compliance with all provisions, being subject to a higher surveillance level by the authorities.